 "For many decades, scientists have been examining DNA as the biological 'roster' in the big game of biology.
 Now, many scientists are pursuing functional genomics in which proteins are examined as the actual 'players'.
 Sugars are added to proteins to modulate them as a means to 'fine tune' biological processes.
 For example, when a protein is made in the cell, it must be folded correctly and delivered to the right place.
 The addition of sugars can participate in this process.
 This level of fine tuning is necessary for normal biology to take place."

-Others who took part in this report include Brenda L. Nguyen and Dr. Shujuan Pan of the department of pathology & immunology at BCM, the late Dr. Estela E. Medrano of the Huffington Center on Aging at BCM, and Drs.
+Others who took part in this report include Brenda L. Nguyen and Dr. Shujuan Pan of the Department of Pathology and Immunology at BCM, the late Dr. Estela E. Medrano of the Huffington Center on Aging at BCM, and Drs.
 Robert Bridger and Lance Wells of the University of Georgia.

 Funding for this work came from the National Institutes of Health.